marcellogalhardo/marcellogalhardo.dev/content/posts/2021/03/30/using-compose-beta-on-as-4-1.md

 # Credits

-Special thanks to [Jake Wharton](https://twitter.com/JakeWharton) for answering my question about the subject with the idea that originated this post, and [Colton Idle](https://twitter.com/ColtonIdle) for informing me about the simpler way to include a Kotlin Compiler Plugins.
+Special thanks to [Jake Wharton](https://twitter.com/JakeWharton) for answering my question about the subject with the idea that originated this post, and [Colton Idle](https://twitter.com/ColtonIdle) for informing me about the simpler way to include a Kotlin Compiler Plugin.

 If you like my posts, follow me on Twitter: [@marcellogalhard](https://twitter.com/marcellogalhard)